nmartin198/MOD_FreeSurf2D/README.md

 # MOD_FreeSurf2D
 **MOD_FreeSurf2D** is a computer program to solve the depth-averaged, shallow water equations in general situations.
 It was originally released in 2005 along with the article ["MOD_FreeSurf2D: a Matlab surface fluid flow code for rivers and streams"](https://doi.org/10.1016/j.cageo.2005.03.004).

-In the original version, and the version provided here, **MOD_FreeSurf2D** is a set of [Matlab scripts](https://github.com/nmartin198/MOD_FreeSurf2D/tree/v1.0/src).
+In the original version, and the version provided here, **MOD_FreeSurf2D** is a set of [Matlab scripts](https://github.com/nmartin198/MOD_FreeSurf2D/tree/v2.0/src).
 These scripts require Matlab for execution.
 A release executable that is compiled, using the Matlab Compiler package, from the Matlab scripts is also available.
-It can be installed using the [Installer Package](https://github.com/nmartin198/MOD_FreeSurf2D/releases/tag/v1.0).
+It can be installed using the [Installer Package](https://github.com/nmartin198/MOD_FreeSurf2D/releases/tag/v2.0).

+This branch differs from the main branch of the repository in that **MOD_FreeSurf2D** has been modified to use a [HDF5 file format](https://portal.hdfgroup.org/display/knowledge/What+is+HDF5).
+All input parameters are now contained within the input HDF5 file; all outputs are written to the same HDF5 file.
+The

 **MOD_FreeSurf2D** is designed to simulate water flow in rivers, streams, and shallow estuaries.
 It requires at least four input files to run.